 Brights sold to the NC DOT who ran a road through the front

 yard.
 Sold in 2002 to Creative Home Solutions of the

 1244 Sam Lions Trail, Martinsville VA.
 Built on a cliff.
 They spent three years looking at plan

 books for a special "California-style" house.
 Loewenstein

-designed an original house core; Bill Gilbert of Stanley Bowles
+designed the original house core; Bill Gilbert of Stanley Bowles

 Corporation designed the rest.
 Built by Earl Helms, later Stanley